 · We have exhibited work at the Ikon, Public, Saatchi and the V&A galleries and independent gallery spaces.

-You will have the opportunity to thoroughly explore the potential and range of illustration.
+You will have the opportunity to explore thoroughly the potential and range of illustration.
 You will develop a questioning and critical approach to a wide range of illustration strands/assignments and to analyse your personal responses to them, enabling you to develop your own visual personality.

 You will acquire skills and professional knowledge required for you to communicate with other creative professionals such as art directors and creative commissioners.